 - Create content and make it specific to Long Island

 Understand your audience and learn exactly what they’re searching for.
 Once you have this figured out, cater to those needs and feed them content that is relevant to them.
 What is it about air conditioning, plumbing, or healthcare that makes it unique to Long Island?
 What are common Long Island issues that you have to deal with that might not ring true in other parts of the country?
 Take advantage of this and create something relevant and informative.
 It may seem obvious but often times, it’s a missed opportunity.

 Whether you’re located on Long Island or in California, create a mobile-friendly site.
 This one is kind of a given but you would be surprised as to how many sites out there that haven’t adjusted yet.
 It’s all about giving users a positive experience.
 If a new visitor comes to your site for the first time, you want to make an excellent first impression so be sure your site is compliant with all types of smart phones and tablets and that your images, videos, copy and other content are organized and strategically placed.
 One bad experience and that user will not likely come back.

 These tips should be fairly easy to implement but remember to constantly monitor your SEO as algorithms and other factors are continually changing.
-Just a few small changes to your site can make a big difference in your search rankings.
+Whether B2B or direct to consumer, just a few small changes to your site can make a big difference in your search rankings.